 Cleveland's hanging prowess was raised by his detractors later on in his political career in order to paint him as cold-blooded and heartless; however, the issue actually garnered more votes for him from the law-and-order crowd than any he may have lost from those opposed to the death penalty.

 For a 1912 New York Times article on Cleveland the Hangman, click here.
-Oddly, enough, the article fails to discuss Cleveland's second execution, but you can read about his customer at that event here.
+Oddly, enough, the article only discusses Cleveland's first execution.

 No comments: